LovelyBuggies/LovelyBuggies.github.io/notes/content/lm/rewarding-languages.md

 <strong> Fun fact:</strong> I encountered this problem myself.
 Both black and autopep8 were installed in my pre-commit hooks, but I let Claude Code to follow black, which led to formatting conflicts when committing code.
 {{< /sidenote >}}

 Traditional RL optimize the policy to maximize the expected return (i.e., cumulative rewards) rather than rewards.
-However, it's not that intuitive in LLM training scenario, where we are supposed to treat the final outcome as "return" and split some meaningful metrics as rewards.
+However, it's not that intuitive in LLM training scenario, where we are supposed to treat the final outcome as return and split some meaningful metrics as rewards.
 In other words,

 <span class="text-danger"><strong>How to build LLM rewards in multi-turn?</strong></span>

 The simpliest way is just to use the original bandit/one-turn reward model repeatedly (Shao et al. 2024).
 However, they are problematic since they want turn to continue.

 {{< sidenote >}}
-<strong>Example:</strong> A modern MARL environment, SMAC, shape the final outcome (i.e., win or lose) as finer-granularity reward metrics, like ....
+<strong>Example:</strong> A modern MARL environment (Samvelyan et al., 2019), SMAC, shape the final outcome (i.e., win or lose) as finer-granularity reward metrics, like ....
 {{< /sidenote >}}

 ## Citation